mrrodarte/ElevatorApp/README.md

   - A Minimal API approach with endpoint management and middleware error handling is also in place.
   - The project includes unit testing (XUnit) of basic elevator operations located in the ElevatorSystem.Tests.

-# How to run our application
+# How to run the Elevator application
 The application relies on .NET7 run time for Windows Desktops and Core.
 File are located in the publish folder or can be downloaded here:
 - Windows Desktop .NET7 run time: https://download.visualstudio.microsoft.com/download/pr/2ce1cbbe-71d1-44e7-8e80-d9ae336b9b17/a2706bca3474eef8ef95e10a12ecc2a4/windowsdesktop-runtime-7.0.11-win-x64.exe
 - .NET Core runtime: https://download.visualstudio.microsoft.com/download/pr/56fbfa65-4bf5-40a0-8935-57f09ab3c76b/d80afe4b74d01c07ca74c4670fcfa1f8/aspnetcore-runtime-7.0.11-win-x64.exe